 If the file is downloaded, you will receive a message as well which will have details of your Anti-Malware product along with instructions on how you can enable this protection.

 TIP: RanSim Ransomware Simulator will tell you if your computer is protected against ransomware.

 Check Drive-by download protection

 Drive-by downloads happen in two ways.
 When a file is downloaded in the background without user consent, or when a person has authorized but without understanding the consequences.
-In both the cases, an EXE or malware can be downloaded, and executed in your Windows 10 PC.
+In both cases, an EXE or malware can be downloaded, and executed in your Windows 10 PC.

 This AMTSO page simulates drive-by download, and your antivirus should be able to catch it as well.

-Check Protection against download of compressed malware
+Check Protection against the download of compressed malware

 If malware is packed in a compressed file, your PC may be able to download it.
 However, if your anti-virus program has the capability to scan the files inside a compressed file, it will be blocked.

 When you visit this AMTSO page, it starts downloading a compressed file which includes an EICAR test-file.
 This way you can test if your antivirus has this functionality.
-If the download is successful, you will see a detailed page of instructions to prepare for this kind of issues.
+If the download is successful, you will see a detailed page of instructions to prepare for this kind of issue.

 Check PUP protection